 Be prepared for the pace of life to be somewhat slower than normal.
-In most areas and cities restaurants are open for tourists.
-As a mark of respect you should not smoke whilst walking about and refrain, if you can, during daylight hours, smoking in any public places.
-Once the Imam has declared that the day’s fast is over, you will notice a sudden exodus of just about everybody in shops, bars, restaurants etc as the locals hold parties and eat.
-Shops, taxis and bars all get back into action about an hour after sunset.
+In most places restaurants are open for tourists.
+As a mark of respect you should not smoke, or be in a location where you may be seen to be smoking, during daylight hours.
+Once the Imam has declared that the day’s fast is over, you will notice a sudden exodus of just about everybody in shops, restaurants etc as the locals hold parties, often with their extended families to break their fast and eat.
+Shops, taxis and bars all get back to normal about an hour after sunset.

 Mobile phones and Internet

-In the big cities there are plenty of bars and all modern hotels sell alcohol.
+In the big cities you will find a wide range of bars and all modern hotels sell alcohol.
 In the Marrakech Medina (old walled city) licensed bars are very rare.
-In the new quarter there are numerous bars and clubs where alcohol is served.
-Here you find the “off-licences” and most people will tell you where they are.
-Moroccan wines are very good.
+In the new quarter, there are numerous bars and clubs where alcohol is served.
+Here you will find off-licences and most people will tell you where they may be found.
+Moroccan wines are generally very good.